 Homemade Salisbury Steak has to be the one TV dinner you knew if you grew up in the ’70s.
 I believe the most popular brand was the Hungry Man TV dinner.
 They were a great time saver for parents and offered all the major food groups.
 My mom also had her own recipe for Salisbury steak and hers was so good.

 Today I’m making my version of this iconic meal.
-My Homemade Salisbury Steak with mash potatoes and corn brings back so many memories.
+My Homemade Salisbury Steak with mashed potatoes and corn brings back so many memories.
 This one’s for you mom!

 Prep Time: 15 minutes